Back to Gift Store >

 Global Trends At-a-Glance

-As of May 2022, 100 million individuals were forcibly displaced worldwide.
-This accounts for an increase of 10.7 million people displaced from the end of the previous year, propelled by the war in Ukraine and other deadly conflicts.
+As of May 2023, more than 110 million individuals were forcibly displaced worldwide.
+This marks the largest ever single-year increase in forced displacement in UNHCR’s history, propelled by the war in Ukraine and other deadly conflicts.

 More than the entire population of Germany.